chrisfranklin/dinnertime/README.rst

 What is dinner time?
 --------------------

 We connect people who want to eat together and help them share food.
+If you would like to see a running version of this code then please head along to http://tablesurf.in

 Copyright
 ---------